yermak/AudioBookConverter/README.md

 --------------
 Major differences vs original version:
 --------------
-Performance improved form 5 to 30x times (depending on numbers of cores), due to recent release of Faac for x64.
+* Performance improved form 5 to 30x times (depending on numbers of cores), due to recent release of Faac for x64.
-Improved (both speed and quality) of mp3 decoding due to switch to ffmpeg.
+* Improved (both speed and quality) of mp3 decoding due to switch to ffmpeg.
-Improved tag support according to MP4 specification.
+* Improved tag support according to MP4 specification.
-Added chapters support via MP4v2 project (Thanks to https://github.com/TechSmith for maintaining the fork).
+* Added chapters support via MP4v2 project (Thanks to https://github.com/TechSmith for maintaining the fork).
-Added super-fast experimental mode of parallel encoding of MP3 files.
+* Added super-fast experimental mode of parallel encoding of MP3 files.
 (Works well for me).
+* Keeping the same bitrate as original files to preserve quality